Parents & Pupils

 - Practising – To get the most out of learning an instrument, it needs to be practised often (much more than just once a week!!) to gain all the skills needed to really enjoy everything playing an instrument has to offer.

 - Taking Exams – You may want to challenge yourself further by preparing for an exam.
 They are an excellent way of helping to learn and hone the right skills.
 The higher grades can also help you get into university!
+These public examinations cost extra.

 The quality of an instrument is one of the most important things to consider when buying your own instrument.
 There are many stores and websites that offer excellent prices, but beware, cheap does not necessarily mean good quality.
 It is essential that you get the right advice before purchasing any instrument and asking your teacher is a good place to start.